-- Midterm exam.
-Location: in-class.
-Time: (specific date TBD) 10:30-12:20 - Final exam.
+- Final exam.
 Location: TBD.
-Time: January 4 10:30-12:20 - Both exams are closed book - The final exam is cumulative - You can bring a one-page cheat sheet to both exams - You should bring a calculator to both exams - There are no valid reasons for the absence for the final or midterm exams.
-Please note the dates and times for the exams.
-If you must be absent for exams, you need to get an approval from 114
+Time: TBD - Final exam is closed-book - You can bring a one-page cheat sheet to the exam - You should bring a calculator to the exam (using your phone is okay) - There are no valid reasons for the absence for the final exam.
+If you must be absent, you need to get an approval from 114